Elizabeth's Kitchen Diary

 • How do you make your garam masala?

-• Lamb and Spinach Karahi Gosht (Lamb Curry)
+• Lamb and Spinach Curry Recipe

 The Great (Lamb) Curry Revival

 After the Bangladesh War of Independence in 1971, Britain received thousands of immigrants fleeing the violence.
 By the end of the 70s, there were over 3000 Indian takeaways across the country.
 Menu items included chicken tikka masala, korma, madras, rogan josh, jalfrezi and vindaloo.
-Recipes were adapted to suit the western palate: the Balti is thought to have originated in Birmingham during the late 1970s and chefs are credited with creating the dish to suit western tastes.
+Recipes were adapted to suit the Western palate: the Balti is thought to have originated in Birmingham during the late 1970s, and chefs are credited with creating the dish to suit Western tastes.

 Now, there are over 17,000 curry houses across the UK, but it is estimated that over a third of these could face closure over the next decade.